I never really thought of myself as a leader

 - BA with Honors, Writing (Ancient History minor), Bard College, New York

-- Association for Talent Development, San Diego: past Board member; 2013 Chapter President
+- Association for Talent Development, San Diego: past Board member; past Chapter President

 - Association for Talent Development, Northwest Arkansas: member and speaker

 - Instructor, University of Arkansas Global Campus, Rogers, Arkansas